-There is no need for the application process to duplicate other means testing systems (e.g., medical card, SUSI grant, Higher Education Access Route).
+The application process should not duplicate other means testing systems (e.g., medical card, SUSI grant, Higher Education Access Route).

 Application forms should be designed to protect the student's identity by using only an identification number or code during the evaluation process.
 All information provided by applicants must be held in compliance with data protection legislation.